clonesec/clone-guard-security-scanning/readme.txt

 == Description ==

-The Clone Guard Security Scanning plugin is a plugin that allows admin users to connect to their Clone Systems account.
-The plugin creates an admin section where you can add, modify, and control the scans associated with you Clone Systems account.
+The Clone Guard Security Scanning plugin is a plugin that allows wordpress users to connect to their Clone Systems PCI ASV scanning account.
+The plugin creates an admin section where you can add, modify, and control the PCI ASV scans associated with you Clone Systems account.

 This plugin also adds a widget so that a Clone Systems security seal can be easily added to your site anywhere your theme allows widgets to be displayed.